-In addition, TISCO Group provided a Corporate Social Responsibility Special Report on annual basis, as one of communication tools of TISCO's social responsibility ideas and activities to our stakeholders and the public.
+In addition, TISCO Group provided a Corporate Social Responsibility Special Report in 2010, as one of communication tools of TISCO's social responsibility ideas and activities to our stakeholders and the public.

-12.5 Honors & Awards in 2011
+12.5 Honors & Awards in 2010

 Awards are recognition of professional success, a reflection of TISCO Group's achievements, and proof of the quality of service and standardized operational policies that TISCO provides.
-In 2011, the awards received include:
+In 2010, the awards received include: